-I have been working at Canonical full-time (more than a year)Pros
+I worked at Canonical full-time (More than 3 years)

 I applied online.
 The process took 1 day.
-I interviewed at Canonical in December 2014.Interview Details
+I interviewed at Canonical in March 2017.

 Let us know if we're missing any workplace or industry recognition –